Krongkarn SaisuphaluckUNIVERSAL FUND MEMBER

 Krongkarn's Story

 Krongkarn joined Watsi on December 30th, 2015.
 Eight years ago, Krongkarn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Krongkarn's most recent donation supported Samwel, a five-month-old baby from Tanzania, to fund treatment to heal his clubfoot.
+Krongkarn's most recent donation supported Sa, a 43-year-old woman from Thailand, to fund a total abdominal hysterectomy,.

 Impact